1hubert/files-with-incrementable-names/README.md

 # files-with-incrementable-names
- Simple counters you interact it with by clicking on them to increment their number-representing names by 1.
+ Simple counters you interact with by clicking on them to increment their number-representing names by 1.

 ## Example usage:
 - you can put it in a folder with a downloaded series to easily track episodes you've watched